 IF I HAD MY WAY

-The illogical logic of relationships and the threat of war in a small citrus town in 1940s Florida.
+The illogical logic of relationships and the threats of bigotry in wartime in a small citrus town in 1940s Florida.

 Florida, 1945.
-A young woman, educated in the North, reluctantly returns to her childhood home to care for her ailing mother.
-Finding herself in the same citrus farm kitchen that her mother toiled in all her life, she resents every aspect of her situation, rejecting friendship and suitors, until her abrasive and bitter attitude is broken by a person she considered invisible; the Italian POW brought to the ranch as replacement help.
+A young woman, Margaret Perry, educated in the North, reluctantly returns to her childhood home to care for her ailing mother.
+Finding herself in the same ranch kitchen where her mother and grandmother toiled all their lives, she resents every aspect of her situation, rejecting friendship and suitors, until her abrasive and bitter attitude is broken by a person she considered invisible: the Italian POW, Piero Alloca, brought to the ranch as replacement help.